AOSC-Tracking/rustc/src/doc/reference/src/patterns.md

 ```

 r[patterns.ident.binding.mode-limitations-reference.edition2024]
+> [!EDITION-2024]
-> **Edition differences**: Before the 2024 edition, reference patterns could appear even when the default binding mode was not "move", and had both the effect of matching against the scrutinee and of causing the default binding mode to be reset to "move".
+> Before the 2024 edition, reference patterns could appear even when the default binding mode was not "move", and had both the effect of matching against the scrutinee and of causing the default binding mode to be reset to "move".

 r[patterns.ident.binding.mixed]
 Move bindings and reference bindings can be mixed together in the same pattern.